 Table 5b: Air Pollution data for the Road Networks within 200m of Wadsworh Moor

 Site/ Area South Pennine Moors SAC - Wadsworth Moor Hebden Bridge Road (A6033)

-Grid reference 397800,418780
+Grid reference 397800, 418780

 Concentration (NOx μgm-3) 14.55

 Habitat Limits Blanket Bogs

 Critical Load Range(N/ha/year) 5-10

 Critical Level NOx (μgm-3) 30

 Source: APIS

-At the time, Calderdale was preparing a Core Strategy, before converting to a Local Plan.
+- 5.3.5 At the time, Calderdale was preparing a Core Strategy, before converting to a Local Plan.
 The Council commissioned work to undertake detailed traffic modelling and concluded that any of the preferred options would lead to a significant impact on the local transport network and as a result, lead to a likely increase in air pollution.
-The work did not identify any significant road networks increases within 200m of the Natura 2000 sites in Calderdale.
-However since Calderdale has moved from preparing a Core Strategy to producing a single local plan including site allocations, this modelling work is now outdated and does not reflect the current plan proposals.
-It does however, suggest that due to the overall scale development proposed through the Local Plan it is likely to result in an increase in traffic on the strategic road networks in and around Calderdale15.
-It is also unlikely a sudden shift in spatial distribution will occur based on current potential sites.
+The work did not identify any significant road network increase within 200m of the Natura 2000 sites in Calderdale.
+However since Calderdale has moved from preparing a Core Strategy to producing a single local plan including site allocations, this modelling work is now outdated and has been updated below.
+It suggests that due to the overall scale of development proposed through the Local Plan, it is likely to result in a small increase in traffic on the strategic road networks in and around Calderdale.
+It is also unlikely a sudden shift in spatial distribution will occur based on current potential sites. - 5.3.6 The following table indicates traffic flows through Calderdale and a modelled impact upon junctions 22 & 23 of the M62.